 Selecting the type of rack to use in your warehouse can be challenging.
 A well-designed warehouse pallet racking system can help optimize available space and throughput while ensuring operational productivity and safety.

 A static pallet racking system is built to be stationary (pallets do not move once put in place or retrieved).
-Static racking systems are commonly used due to their adjustability and typically have lower costs than dynamic systems.
+It is commonly used due to its adjustability and typically lower costs than dynamic systems.

 Static racks include selective (single-deep), double-deep, cantilever, and drive-in/drive-through pallet racks.